 The oldest house in Los Angeles County is encircled by a ring of aging mobile homes just off the 5 Freeway in the working-class city of Bell Gardens.
-Concealed from view and largely blocked off to the public, Casa de Rancho San Antonio contains the story of California.
+Hidden from view and largely blocked off to the public, Casa de Rancho San Antonio contains the story of California.

 As historians tell it, the adobe structure was built beginning in 1795 by Francisco Lugo, a Spanish soldier who helped found the pueblo of Los Angeles.
 He passed the property down to his youngest son, Antonio, who became mayor of Los Angeles and at one time owned more land than probably anyone in California.
 Antonio Lugo was said to be a striking figure.

 The biographer Roy Whitehead described how Lugo would ride his horse around Los Angeles “in great splendor” in his latter years: